WindyBanana/launcify/.ai/AI_RUNS_COMMANDS.md

 Got it?
 Great!
 I'll run the setup now..."

-[YOU run: npm run setup-context7 using Bash tool]
+[YOU run: pnpm run setup-context7 using Bash tool]

 "Paste your API key when you see the prompt below..."